· FODMAP Diet Guide · guides · 10 min read

 - Seeds are edible and fiber-rich

-- Can be added to yogurt or smoothies
+- Add to yogurt or smoothies

 Nuts and Seeds (in appropriate portions)